SAP-archive/teched2021-DAT262/exercises/ex9/README.md

 }
 ````

 We will now import a file covering a 15 minute interval of global news coverage.
-There are mana ways to import or replicate data in SAP HANA Cloud.
+There are many ways to import or replicate data in SAP HANA Cloud.
 A nice one is part of the [Python Client API for machine learning algorithms](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/2.0.05/en-US/html/index.html).
-Primarily facilitating the use of PAL algorithms for data scientists, its docstore package contains a function create_collection_from_elements which writes JSON data into a collection in HANA Document Store.
+Primarily facilitating the use of PAL algorithms for data scientists, its docstore package contains a function *create_collection_from_elements* which writes JSON data into a collection in HANA Document Store.
+The python code below uses this function.

 ````Python
 import gzip